net-lisias-ksp/Principia/Principia-configuration-files.md

 The single-step methods (symplectic partitioned Runge-Kutta, symplectic Runge-Kutta-Nyström) produce physically credible behaviour even when they have errors resulting from an overly large time step.

-Solar system designers should test the actual stability of their system with a symplectic Runge-Kutta-Nyström and a small time step, and then try increasing the step size and switching to a linear multistep integrator to reduce computational cost for their users.
+Solar system designers should test the actual stability of their system with a symplectic Runge-Kutta-Nyström method and a small time step, and then try increasing the step size and switching to a linear multistep integrator to reduce computational cost for their users.